 Do not forget that:

-informative essay should present information in an objective manner;
+an informative essay should objectively present information;

 it should be free from bias;

 try to make your essay interesting and informative at the same time.

 To find an interesting topic for your essay, you can look at a sample informative essay online or check out the below possible topics for an informative essay:

 - The Significance of Active LifeStyle

 - Regular Exercises and Their Impact on Health